Doctor Who spinoffs: Novelisations

-From 1988, Titan Books released script books of Doctor Who serials.
-This included an unproduced serial, The Masters of Luxor (written 1963–1964, published 1992) by Anthony Coburn, which would have been the second serial of the programme if it had not been rejected.
-The story features the Doctor and his companions encountering an ancient civilisation of deactivated robots.

-Doctor Who was successfully brought back to television in 2005, but for many years there were no plans to novelise episodes from the 21st century version of the programme.
-Instead, the BBC published original novels featuring the Ninth Doctor, Tenth Doctor, Eleventh Doctor and Twelfth Doctor, and a hardback script book containing the shooting scripts for the 2005 series.
-Scripts for later seasons have not yet been published as of 2018, though 2005–2009 lead writer Russell T Davies has made his scripts available online.
+Another novel from the Virgin era, The Evil of the Daleks, was re-adapted by Frazer Hines in hardback in 2023 and paperback in 2024.

 In 2007, Penguin Books revived the novelisations concept for the spinoff series, The Sarah Jane Adventures.
 As of early 2010, all stories from the series' first season, two from the second, and one from the third, have been adapted.
 The third-season novelisation, adapting "The Wedding of Sarah Jane Smith", marked the first appearance of the Doctor in a TV-based novelisation since the 1996 TV movie was adapted.

-Shada by Douglas Adams (not originally completed for broadcast after television production was postponed in 1979, but completed with narration for video, then remade as a webcast in 2003) was finally released by BBC Books in 2012, adapted by Gareth Roberts.

-Adams' scripts for City of Death and The Pirate Planet were novelised by James Goss and published in 2015 and 2017, respectively.

 In 2018, BBC Books began a line adaptations of episodes from the 21st-century revival of Doctor Who as part of "The Target Collection".

 Original fiction

 The earliest original Doctor Who spinoff fiction appeared in children's annuals from 1964, and over the years many short stories, novellas and full-length novels have been published.